 - Multi-node local AI orchestration.

-KUZAI AI transforms local model inference into a complete local AI environment.
+KUZAI AI transforms local model inference into a complete and independently operated local AI environment.

-It combines local chat, replaceable models, file analysis, controlled web search, source context, local voice synthesis, custom system prompts, reusable profiles, repository retrieval, runtime monitoring, local storage, and modular service architecture.
+It combines local chat, replaceable GGUF models, file upload and analysis, controlled web search, source-aware answers, local voice synthesis, custom profiles, system-prompt control, Git-RAG retrieval, controlled repository operations, runtime supervision, and local storage.

-The central objective is not to freeze every component.
-The objective is to ensure that every component can remain understandable, replaceable, auditable, and controlled by the operator.
+The objective is not to freeze every component.
+The objective is to ensure that each component can remain auditable, maintainable, replaceable, and controlled by the operator.

 KUZAI AI is not only a local chatbot.
 It is a foundation for independently operated AI infrastructure.